 - Epoxy Injection: Seals and reduces the appearance of the crack, but does not correct its cause, meaning more cracks are likely to continue to form.

-> - Resurfacing: Unlike normal concrete, concrete resurfacer contains a special agent that can bond to other concrete surfaces.
-This method can make cracked concrete look better, but it’s expensive and will soon crack itself if the underlying issue isn’t addressed.
+- Resurfacing: Unlike normal concrete, concrete resurfacer contains a special agent that can bond to other concrete surfaces.
+This method can make the cracked concrete look better, but it’s expensive and will soon crack itself if the underlying issue isn’t addressed.

-> - Replacing: For some concrete surfaces that are beyond repair, concrete replacement may be the only option.
-However, this is an expensive repair method that is often avoided by being proactive and awareness of other repair options.
+- Replacing: For some concrete surfaces that are beyond repair, concrete replacement may be the only option.
+However, this is an expensive repair method that is often avoided by being proactive and aware of other repair options.

-> - Grinding: Concrete grinding is a popular concrete repair method for uneven surfaces.
+- Grinding: Concrete grinding is a popular concrete repair method for uneven surfaces.
 However, like all of the options we have discussed so far, grinding does not tackle the cause of the problem.
-Because of this, concrete that has been repaired using the grinding method will likely to heave or settle and become uneven again.
+Because of this, concrete that has been repaired using the grinding method will likely heave or settle and become uneven again.

-> - Mudjacking (also known as slabjacking): Mudjacking is one of the concrete repair solutions that actually attempts to fix the root cause.
+- Mudjacking (also known as slab jacking): Mudjacking is one of the concrete repair solutions that actually attempts to fix the root cause.
 This method uses a concrete slurry to fill in the voids in the soil under the concrete.
 However, this isn’t a permanent solution, as the heavy concrete slurry can actually cause weak soil to compress further, causing the concrete slab to sink, settle, and crack once again.

-> - Injection foam lifting: Injection foam lifting is the only permanent solution for concrete repair and lifting, directly addressing the problem at its cause.
+- Injection foam lifting: Injection foam lifting is the only permanent solution for concrete repair and lifting, directly addressing the problem at its cause.
 At AquaGuard, we use PolyRenewal™® injection foam lifting for Atlanta concrete slab repair projects.

 What Kind of Concrete Repair Do We Offer?